Cameron Atlas

 Why organisations work with Cameron Atlas

-- He delivers the message through an unusual format.
-Original songs written for the keynote, an argument about human performance built around the music, and a setup that scales to the room, from solo piano or guitar to a full band or string quartet.
-It is one of very few keynote products where the medium itself reinforces the message.
+- He delivers a serious leadership argument, on adaptability, resilience and decision-making under change, through a format almost no one else offers: original music performed live, scaling to the room from solo piano or guitar to a full band or string quartet.
+It is one of very few keynote products where the medium reinforces the message.

 - His TEDxRoma talk, “What Future Are We Creating?”, featured on TED.com, brought 80 musicians from 40 countries onto one stage.
 It is the cleanest public proof point of his ability to organise creative collaboration at scale.